JCurley10/Jeopardy_nlp/README.md

 - average clues: a daily double in category 1, or a value equal to 800 in either category
 - hard clues: a daily double in category 2, a value equal to $1,000 in either category 1 or 2, a value greater than or equal to $1600, , or Final Jeopardy

-This varied slightly than my own assumptions, which are:
+This varied slightly than my own "viewer assumptions", which are:
 - easy clues: Less than $800 in either round, and not a dailty double
 - average clues: over $800 in round 1, $1200 in round 2, or a daily double in round 1
 - hard clues: over $1200 in round 2, a daily double in round 2, or final jeopardy

 **Thanks**<p>
 A special thank you to Galvanize instructors and residents Kayla, Chris, Rosie, Martha, Alex, and Jenny, and to my scrum group of fellow NLP investigators: Pedro, Ian, Jeff and Devon
 This project is dedicated to the late Alex Trebec, the beloved host of *Jeopardy!* for 37 seasons and my friend Laura whose love of Jeopardy inspired this investigation.